jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) contain a statement specifying the objective of the rule and the extent of any consultation under subsection (2); and (c) set out fully the requirements of the rule, except where certain information is incorporated in the rule by reference under section 165.
-(2) Before making an ordinary rule, the Minister must— (a) publish a notice of his or her intention to make the rule; and (b) give interested persons a reasonable time, which must be specified in the notice published under paragraph (a), to make submissions on the proposal; and
+(2) Before making an ordinary rule, the Minister must— (a) publish a notice of their proposal to make the rule, which must specify a reasonable time for interested persons to make submissions on the proposal; and
+  (b) consult any persons that the Minister considers appropriate, which may include—
-  (c) consult with such persons, representative groups within the land transport system or elsewhere, government departments, and Crown entities as the Minister in each case considers appropriate.
+    (i) representative groups within the land transport system or elsewhere; and (ii) government departments; and
+    (iii) Crown entities.
 (3)
 (4)